kh1amirhamza/flutter_tabbar_lite/README.md

 ## Contributions

 Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
+Please fork the repository, make changes, and submit a pull request.
 Refer to the `CONTRIBUTING.md` for more details.

 ---